tebriel/jira-cli/README.md

 ## Release History

+*  _0.2.8 Fixed issue with create that would prevent you from creating_
 *  _0.2.7 Fixed typo that prevented -w from working_
 *  _0.2.6 Now takes -o to limit to specific project(s)_
 *  _0.2.5 Now normalizing event types and item types_